 Once you've clicked the

 Add source button, you'll see a modal presented with the available datasources.
-Pick the datasource of choice, and you'll be presented with a configuration screen to connect to your remote datasource.
+Pick your datasource of choice, and you will be presented with a configuration screen to connect to your remote datasource.